phamhaicnttk21/phamhaicnttk21.github.io/_pages/about.md

 Overview
 ======
-- I am a final-year Software Engineer student at Hanoi University with a strong academic background and hands-on experience in Web Development .
-I have demonstrated excellent analytical and problem-solving abilities through various projects and coursework
+- I’m a recent Software Engineering graduate from Hanoi University with a solid academic background and practical experience in backend and web development.
+I’ve worked with Java and Spring Boot to build secure APIs and gained exposure to deploying microservices using Docker and Kubernetes.
-- I get familiar with Agile Methodlogy,Scrum Methodlogy and Microservice Architecture .
-I am proficient in  Springboot, ReactJS
+- I’m familiar with _Agile_ and _Scrum_ workflows and have had the opportunity to apply microservice architecture concepts in real project settings.
+Along the way, I’ve also learned how to design databases, use version control with _Git_, write unit tests with _JUnit_, and manage database changes using _Liquibase_.
-- I am seeking an internship opportunity to contribute to a dynamic company while further developing my skills and knowledge in software engineering
+- I’m now looking for a _Junior Backend Developer_**** role where I can contribute to meaningful projects, learn from experienced teammates, and continue developing my skills in a supportive and dynamic environment.
+I’m passionate about writing clean, maintainable code and excited to grow as a developer in a real-world setting.

 ------